IzzyBeraja/play-with-docker.github.io/_posts/2018-09-22-microservice-orchestration.markdown

 2 directories, 7 files
 ```

-In this step the following changes have been made since the last step:
+In this step, the following changes have been made:

-* The link extractor JSON API service (written in Python) is moved in a separate `./api` folder that has the exact same code as in the previous step
+* The link extractor JSON API service (written in Python) is moved to a separate `./api` folder that has the exact same code as in the previous step
-* A web front-end application is written in PHP under `./www` folder that talks to the JSON API
+* A front-end web application is written in PHP under the `./www` folder that talks to the JSON API
 * The PHP application is mounted inside the official `php:7-apache` Docker image for easier modification during the development
 * The web application is made accessible at `http://<hostname>[:<prt>]/?url=<url-encoded-url>`
 * An environment variable `API_ENDPOINT` is used inside the PHP application to configure it to talk to the JSON API server
 * A `docker-compose.yml` file is written to build various components and glue them together

-In this step we are planning to run two separate containers, one for the API and the other for the web interface.
+In this step, we are planning to run two separate containers, one for the API and the other for the web interface.
 The latter needs a way to talk to the API server.
-For the two containers to be able to talk to each other, we can either map their ports on the host machine and use that for request routing or we can place the containers in a single private network and access directly.
+For the two containers to be able to talk to each other, we can either map their ports on the host machine and use that for request routing or we can place the containers in a single private network and access them directly.
-Docker has an excellent support of networking and provides helpful commands to deal with networks.
+Docker has excellent support for networking and provides helpful commands to deal with networks.
-Additionally, in a Docker network containers identify themselves using their names as hostnames to avoid hunting for their IP addresses in the private network.
+Additionally in Docker, network containers identify themselves using their names as hostnames to avoid hunting for their IP addresses in the private network.
-However, we are not going to do any of this manually, instead we will be using Docker Compose to automate many of these tasks.
+We are not going to do any of this manually however, and will instead be using Docker Compose to automate many of these tasks.

 So let's look at the `docker-compose.yml` file we have: